typings/typings/README.md

 ## Usage

 **Typings** is the simple way to manage and install TypeScript definitions.
-It uses `typings.json`, which can resolve to GitHub, NPM, Bower, HTTP and local files.
-Packages can use type definitions from various sources and different versions, and know they will _never_ cause a conflict for users.
+It uses `typings.json`, which can resolve to the Typings Registry, GitHub, NPM, Bower, HTTP and local files.
+Packages can use type definitions from various sources and different versions, knowing they will _never_ conflict for users.

 ```sh
 typings install debug --save
 ```

-A [public registry](https://github.com/typings/registry) is maintained by the community, and is used to resolve official type definitions for JavaScript packages.
+The [public registry](https://github.com/typings/registry) is maintained by the community, and is used to resolve official type definitions for JavaScript packages.

 ## Read More